teachingaway/teachingaway.github.io/_posts/2014-03-16-startup-shuts-down-a-patent-troll.md

 share: true
 ---

 <em>Lumen View v.
 FindTheBest.com</em> is not the usual troll vs. startup story.
 Instead of paying to settle, FindTheBest hired a <a href="http://www.leventhallaw.com/about-joe-leventhal/">litigator</a> and launched a public, aggressive and ultimately successful defense.
 On Friday November 22, 2013, the Honorable Denise Cote invalidated Lumen View's patent, and threw out Lumen View's case.
-There are a few lessons here for startups who receive similar demand letters.
+There are a few lessons here for startups  receiving similar patent troll demand letters.

 <h3>The Parties</h3>